 Several of the Tangkou village ladies were getting older and had responsibilities with their grandchildren, while their children had moved off to Kaiping or beyond for work.
 The farmland between Tangkou Cun and the TK- Space was being neglected.
 TK- Space agreed with the villagers to rent some 30 mao (2 hectares) of fields.
 The fields are no longer intended to achieve maximum production so much as to provide an experimental, recreational and learning space.
-The bunds are made wider facilitating access by visitors.
+The footpaths and bunds are made deliberately wider than usual to facilitate access by visitors.

 Less fertilizer and insecticide is used, though the farm cannot claim full “organic” status.

 Visitors can explore and be involved in all stages of the farming according to the season, – from sowing seeds, transplanting seedlings, harvesting rice and picking fruit and vegetables.
-Villagers can still work the farm, but two additional local farmers are employed full time to assist.
+Villagers can still work the farm, but two additional local expert farmers are employed full time to assist.
 The farm serves as an education centre.
-There are typically 20 kinds of vegetables and 10 kinds of fruits being grown.
+About half the area is given to growing rice and there are typically 20 kinds of vegetables and 10 kinds of fruits being grown on the. other half at any one time.
 Some space is reserved for recreational activities such as building and using earthen ovens for baking chickens, a particular favourite and traditional activity around Chinese New Year.
 And, of course, the Tangkou Community Centre is assured of the freshest of vegetables!

 In addition there are nearby commercial fields where villagers grow some cash crops such as water chestnut and taro in addition to the twice yearly rice crops.

 The Rice Growing Calendar:

 Once the ploughing begins, the two cycles each year are similar in most respects.